Tommy Bolin: Death

 Bolin's tour for Private Eyes were his final live appearances.
 He opened for Peter Frampton and Jeff Beck.
-In his final show, he opened for Beck on December 3, 1976 in Miami and performed an encore, a rendition of "Post Toastee".
+In his final show, he opened for Beck on December 3, 1976 in Miami and performed a rendition of "Post Toastee" as an encore, his final live song.
 He also posed for his last photo, sitting backstage with Beck after the show, which appeared in Rolling Stone.
 The article in Rolling Stone said, "Just before Bolin's final concert, Jon Marlowe of The Miami News, after an interview with the guitarist, told him, 'Take care of yourself,' to which Bolin replied, 'I've been taking care of myself my whole life.
 Don't worry about me.
 I'm going to be around for a long time.'"
 (Issue No. 230; page 14).
 Hours later, Bolin died from an overdose of heroin and other substances, including alcohol, cocaine, and barbiturates.
 He is buried in Calvary Cemetery in Sioux City, Iowa.

 Following Bolin's death, Ritchie Blackmore remarked: "He was a uniquely talented player and it's unfortunate that he never had the chance to develop with the band [Deep Purple] the way that I did.
 His death was an incredible loss, not only for Deep Purple but for guitar fans as well."

 Personal life

-Bolin's father Richard was of Swedish descent, and his mother, Barbara was the daughter of Syrian immigrants.
-His maternal grandfather Abraham "Abe" Joseph was a recording musician in Lebanon before immigrating to the US.
+Bolin's father, Richard, was of Swedish descent, and his mother, Barbara, was the daughter of Syrian immigrants.
+His maternal grandfather, Abraham "Abe" Joseph, was a recording musician in Lebanon before immigrating to the US.
 The Bolin estate has about 15 records of his grandfather in the safe vault.

 He had two younger brothers: Johnnie (drummer with Black Oak Arkansas), and Rick (a singer).

 In a 1975 article, Tommy Bolin called himself an entirely self-taught guitarist who plays by ear, saying, "I only ever had four lessons.
 I don't know any scales at all.
 I know what to play, but don't know any scales because I never bothered to learn any."